HELP! REMEMBER: Don’t get STUCK in the moment, whatever is happening CAN GET BETTER!

 How are schedule changes handled?

 - Student schedules are carefully planned in the spring by faculty that best know the students’ academic needs.
 Schedule changes often cause disruptions to student learning.
 As a result, counselors are only authorized to make schedule changes for cases of a scheduling error or academic need.
-The counseling office will accept schedule change requests until August 16, 2019.
+The counseling office will accept schedule change requests until the end of tghe first week of school.
 Parents are welcome to discuss other schedule changes with one of our Principal